How To Live A Spirit-Filled Life?

 Please contact us if you have any questions or comments, or would just like some encouragement?

-Living a Spirit filled life to me means that God is the center focus of what I think, feel and how I behave. ~ Bill Greguska
+Living a Spirit-filled life to me means that God is the central focus of what I think, feel, and how I behave. ~ Bill Greguska

 Remove yourself from situations that would most likely lead you to sin.

 - Decide to love people despite how they treat you.
 Read 1 John 4:20-21 to strengthen your actions in this area.

 - Consciously remind yourself that we were all created in the likeness and image of God, so be respectful of the people you come in contact with.
 (Genesis 1:26)